Complex projective structures with Schottky holonomy: Decomposition of a Schottky structure into almost good holed spheres

-Let $\Gm$ be a fuchsian Schottky group of rank $g$.
-(The arguments in \S \ref{IntoAlmostGood} hold without the assumption that $\Gm$ is fuchsian.
-Even after \S \ref{IntoAlmostGood}, since our arguments are basically topological, this is still $not$ an essential assumption.
-However this assumption makes it easier to formulate the arguments.)
+Let $\Gm$ be a real Schottky group of rank $g$.
+(However this assumption that $\Gm$ is real is not essential since our arguments will be all topological.)
 Let $\Og$ denote the domain of discontinuity of $\Gm$.
-Let $S' = \Og / \Gm$, which is homeomorphic to $S$.
-Let $H' = (\Og \cup \h^3) / \Gm$.
-Then $H'$ is a handlebody of genus $g$ and we have $\pt H' = S'$.
-Let $\rho$ be an epimorphism from $\po(S)$ onto $\Gm$.
-Let $\St$ be the minimal cover $S$ associated with $\rho$, and let $\pg$ be the covering map from $\St$ to $S$.
-Then $\Gm$ is the covering transformation group acting on $\St$ (see \S \ref{MinDev}).
-We see that $\St$ is homeomorphic to $\rs \sm \Ld(\Gm)$, where $\Ld(\Gm)$ is the limit set of $\Gm$, and in particular $\St$ is planar.
+Let $C' = \Og / \Gm$, which is a uniformizable projective structure with Schottky holonomy $\rho\cn \po(S) \to \Gm$.
+Let $H'$ denote the handlebody $(\Og \cup \h^3) / \Gm$ bounded by $C'$.
+Let $\St$ be the developable cover $S$ with respect to $\rho$, so that $\Gm$ is its covering transformation group (see \S \ref{MinDev}), and let $\pg\cn\St \to S$ denote the covering map.
+Then we see that $\St$ is naturally homeomorphic to $\rs \sm \Ld$, where $\Ld$ is the limit set of $\Gm$, and in particular $\St$ is planar.